cybergrind/slab_test/README.md

 And so on for all possible network segments.
 When we have to find out segments for ip address, we just call `lowerEntry(intIP)` and tree will give us list with network segments for given IPv4 address.

-## Stream operations

-Streams are used to ease logic of our program.
-Stream generated from `transactions.tsv` input file, so we're operating only on single line of transactions per processing cycle (it's possible to switch it to network and perform realtime processing).
-[Monix](https://github.com/monixio/monix) is used as implementation library, general conceptions and overview can be found on any [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) article or library.